-Interest income Investment earnings rate for 2003-04 is projected to be between 2% 10 -01 and 2.5%.

-union raises.
-IAFF and FOP raises are presented in accordance with their current contracts.

-Health Insurance Health insurance expenses for 2003-04 are estimated to increase 10%, with the city picking up the increase.

-Pension Contribution Required pension contributions have increased for both the employee and the city for all three pension funds.
+- Interest income Investment earnings rate for 2003-04 is projected to be between 2% and 2.5%. - Annual Raises For 2003-04, the budget estimates 5% increase for AFSCME and nonunion raises.
+IAFF and FOP raises are presented in accordance with their current contracts. - Health Insurance Health insurance expenses for 2003-04 are estimated to increase 10%, with the city picking up the increase. - Pension Contribution Required pension contributions have increased for both the employee and the city for all three pension funds.
 The following chart represents the change in the City's contributions required for 2003-04